cli-kit/cli-command/README.md

 * `version`: A specific version for the program, overrides any version extracted from `package.json`.
 * `name`: A specific name for the version option flags, default is `-V | --version`.
 * `description`: A specific description for the option, overrides the default.
-* `action`: A callback to invoke when the version option is encountered, signature is `function(version)` where `version` is the default callback function if you wish to re-use it's functionality.
+* `action`: A callback to invoke when the version option is encountered.

 Returns the program for chaining or the version string if a version flag exists and zero arguments are passed.